When to use variants, component props, variables, or separate components

 <div class="horizontal-rule"></div>

 Phew.
 Okay... so now what?
 How do you take this stuff and actually apply it?
-Well, it'll take some practice and experimentation, especially with those fork-in-the-road decisions.
+Well, if you have the time, it'll take some practice and experimentation, especially with those fork-in-the-road decisions.
 I could tell you to bookmark this post, but this is a 16 minute read!
 I wrote this to provide in-depth explanations about why certain decisions are sure-fire, and what to consider when you're weighing two or more options.
 This post is not a quick reference by any means.
 So I made you one!
 Below you'll find a flowchart built in FigJam to quickly get the same information in a visual format, right inside Figma.

 <h2 id="change-log">Change log</h2>